 Senators have also pledged to rebuild the school in Chibok, which still sits in disrepair.

-The footage broke hearts worldwide, underlining the suffering of the Chibok mothers – and the plight faced by their daughters.
+It was footage that broke hearts around the world, underlining the ongoing suffering of the Chibok mothers – and the unimaginable plight faced by their daughters.

 Mother overcome by proof of life video

 Images of a broken Rifkatu Ayuba who recognized her daughter, Saratu, in the video produced by her captors – and obtained exclusively by CNN – prompted renewed outrage over the 2014 kidnappings.